MattSLangford/Tiny-Theme-for-Micro.blog/README.md

 Tiny Theme and its plugins are provided free of charge to Micro.blog users.
 I do not receive payment from Micro.blog in any way.
 If you'd like to help offset expenses and ensure the future of Tiny Theme and its plugins, please consider supporting its development.

-[Make a Donation](https://donate.stripe.com/5kAeV7gWk9fk7aE7ss) in any amount.
+[Make a one-time Donation](https://donate.stripe.com/5kAeV7gWk9fk7aE7ss) in any amount or [setup a $5 monthly donation](https://buy.stripe.com/28odR3eOc2QWeD6cMN).
 Thank you!